 Among the most primitive of all vertebrate species, the sea lamprey is a parasitic fish native to the northern and western Atlantic Ocean.
-Due to their similar body shapes, lampreys have sometimes inaccurately been called "lamprey eels," but they are actually more closely related to sharks!
+Due to their similar body shapes, lampreys are sometimes inaccurately called "lamprey eels."

 Unlike "bony" fishes like trout, cod, and herring, lampreys lack scales, fins, and gill covers.
 Like sharks, their skeletons are made of cartilage.
 They breathe through a distinctive row of seven pairs of tiny gill openings located behind their mouths and eyes.